ajgon/v3/source/_posts/2015-04-08-installing-custom-linux-on-raspberry-pi-2.markdown

 fdisk /dev/loop0
 {% endcodeblock %}

 We need to create two partitions.
-As I metioned, the first one needs to be FAT16 partition (type `e`), the second one a Linux one (type `83`).
+As I mentioned, the first one needs to be FAT16 partition (type `e`), the second one a Linux one (type `83`).
 So, to do this in fdisk invoke:

 {% codeblock As root lang:sh %}